sjjsy/neronet/doc/project_introduction.md

 ## State of the art

-The deep learning researchers at Aalto currently utilize three different methods to meet their computational needs:
+The deep learning researchers at Aalto currently utilize a few different methods to meet their computational needs:

 - **byom** as in *bring your own machine* is the first way to test simple